Tsuki325/data-assimilation-turbulence-model/README.md

 **Environment configuration:**

-[1] The EnKF algorithm adopts the open-source data assimilation and field inversion framework **DAFI**, so the inversion environment needs to be configured first by following the instructions at:
+[1] The EnKF algorithm adopts the open-source data assimilation and field inversion framework *DAFI*, so the inversion environment needs to be configured first by following the instructions at:
 [https://dafi.readthedocs.io/en/latest/install.html#](https://dafi.readthedocs.io/en/latest/install.html#)

-[2] This work uses **TensorFlow 2.13.0**, and the corresponding environment should be set up using `pip install` by installing the appropriate version and downloading the matching API libraries at: [https://www.tensorflow.org/install/lang_c#](https://www.tensorflow.org/install/lang_c#).
+[2] This work uses *TensorFlow 2.13.0*, and the corresponding environment should be set up using `pip install` by installing the appropriate version and downloading the matching API libraries at: [https://www.tensorflow.org/install/lang_c#](https://www.tensorflow.org/install/lang_c#).

 [3] The HISA solver is a C++ based tool for computing compressible transonic and supersonic flow (https://hisa.gitlab.io/#).
-In this work, this solver is complined based on **OpenFoam v2012** coupled with NN enhanced turbulence heat flux and Reynolds stress.
+In this work, this solver is complined based on *OpenFoam v2012* coupled with NN enhanced turbulence heat flux and Reynolds stress.

-[4] Compile the compressible turbulence model by running `wmake` in the **./TurbulenceModels/turbulenceModels** director, and then run `wmake` in the **./TurbulenceModels/compressible** director.
+[4] Compile the compressible turbulence model by running `wmake` in the *./TurbulenceModels/turbulenceModels* director, and then run `wmake` in the *./TurbulenceModels/compressible* director.

-[4] Compile the feature extraction program **writeFieldsMLr4.C** by running `wmake`, which is used to extract NN inputs during the training process.
+[5] Compile the feature extraction program *writeFieldsMLr4.C* by running `wmake`, which is used to extract NN inputs during the training process.

 **Models training:**